 Fourth, the SJC struggled with the tension between student autonomy and student safety.
 Future development of the law in this area should be informed by modern neuro-science that has proven that brain development continues well into the mid-20s.
 Similarly, it is well-established that many serious mental health issues first manifest in the late teens and early twenties — at the age of the typical IHE student.
 Students at this stage of development, who are at risk of suicide, need prompt professional support.
 Unfortunately, the very conditions, circumstances and emotional difficulties that frequently lead to suicide risk often impair a student’s personal insight and capacity to make good decisions for themselves.
 Any weighing of personal autonomy verses student safety analysis must consider these issues within this context.

 In this regard, the Massachusetts legislature has given analogous and clear direction that preventing suicide is in the public interest.
 G.L. c.
 71, §95 requires suicide awareness and prevention training in public schools.
 G.L. c.
 40, §36C requires police to receive training in suicide detection and prevention.
 G.L. c.
 112, §5N requires the Board of Registration in Medicine to make suicide prevention training modules available to physicians.
 These enactments evidence the Legislature’s recognition of suicide as a public health crisis.
 It has acted to prevent suicide in all arenas, and regardless of the age of the victim.
 Implicit in these laws is the recognition of facts well-known to those in the mental health field.
 Effective, coordinated intervention – even by those not medically trained – can and does save lives, and usually involves bringing trained mental health professionals to bear.
-The public policy in favor of preventing suicide is no doubt informed by the seriousness of the hazard, which the SJC certainly recognized in the IHE context, see Nguyen at 454, n.17, and was no doubt informed by the extensive record in Nguyen v.
-Massachusetts Institute of Technologythat detailed MIT’s incidence of approximately one student suicide a year for decades.
-For the population generally, a January of 2018 Massachusetts Department of Public Health report noted that in the decade since 2004, the rate of suicides in Massachusetts almost doubled and that in 2014 there were more deaths in Massachusetts from suicide (608), than from motor vehicle related deaths (328) and homicides (147) combined.
+The public policy in favor of preventing suicide is no doubt informed by the seriousness of the hazard, which the SJC certainly recognized in the IHE context, see Nguyen, 479 Mass. at 454, n.17, and was no doubt informed by the extensive record in Nguyen v.
+Massachusetts Institute of Technology that detailed MIT’s incidence of approximately one student suicide a year for decades.
+For the population generally, the Massachusetts Department of Public Health has reported that in the decade since 2005, the rate of suicides in Massachusetts had increased.
+In 2015, for example, there were more deaths in Massachusetts from suicide (631), than from motor vehicle related deaths (306) and homicides (146) combined.
 Given the relative resources directed at preventing deaths from the latter two causes, and the larger number of deaths from the first, state and federal efforts to prevent suicides are not surprising.
 E.g., U.S. Department of Health and Human Services (HHS), Office of the Surgeon General and National Action Alliance for Suicide Prevention, 2012 National Strategy for Suicide Prevention: Goals and Objectives for Action (Washington DC: HHS, September 2012) at 11 (suicide prevention is a health issue that must be addressed at many levels by different groups including educational institutions); Madison Holleran Suicide Prevention Act, 18A:3B-72, 73 (New Jersey, 2016) (IHEs must have trained mental health specialists available 24/7 and faculty/staff must be trained to recognize warning signs and risk factors associated with student suicide).
 Public policy indisputably supports the Court’s imposition of a duty of reasonable care.

 Fifth, the Court cut through the pseudo-intellectual thicket that had surrounded the issue of parental notification.
 If an at-risk student refuses to work within the IHE’s protective protocols — it is an emergency — and it is time to get the emergency contacts, frequently parents, involved.
 This common practice at many IHEs is permitted by applicable law.
 For IHEs that had elevated student privacy over saving student lives, the SJC has done the proper calculus for you.
 See Nguyen, 479 Mass. at 456.
 Ignore this directive at your peril.